CoLRev-Environment/colrev/docs/source/index.rst

    # ... and start with the main command
    colrev status

-The CoLRev environment provides the following support for the whole literature review process:
+The CoLRev environment supports for the whole literature review process:

-- Self-explanatory workflow (colrev status)
-- Git-based collaborative versioning
-- Validate and undo operations
-- Extensible platform

 .. figure:: ../figures/figure-docs.png
    :width: 600
    :align: center
    :alt: Workflow cycle

 Completing a literature review should be as simple as running the following commands:

 .. code-block::

-   # Initialize the project, formulate the objectives, specify the review type
+   # Formulate the objectives, initialize the project, specify the review type
    colrev init

    # Store search results in the data/search directory